 Setting up software requirements (environment) is the first and the most important step in getting started with Machine Learning.
-It takes a lot of effort to get all of those things ready at times.
-When we finish preparing for the work environment, we will be halfway there.
+It takes a lot of effort to get all those things ready.
+We will be halfway there when we finish preparing for the work environment.

-In this article, you’ll learn how to use Anaconda to build up a Python machine learning development environment.
+In this article, you’ll learn how to use Anaconda to build a Python machine-learning development environment.
 These instructions are suitable for both Windows and Linux systems.

 This essay’s content:

-- 1. Steps are to install Anaconda in Windows & Ubuntu.
+- 1. The steps are to install Anaconda in Windows & Ubuntu.